NorESMhub/NorESM/svnbestpractice.rst

 Case 2
 ^^^^^^

-//A user group wants to develop one model component without constantly having to worry about changes in other model components.//
+*A user group wants to develop one model component without constantly having to worry about changes in other model components.*

 A solution is to bundle new implementations for a specific component by creating a super branch (e.g., *featureMicomDevelopment_trunk2.0-19*).